 - Pumpkin and squash

 - Adaptogen herbs–some of the most recognized of herbs like ginseng, strongly build Qi.
 However, as will all herbs, connect with your Chinese medicine practitioner or herbalist to make sure the herbs is an match for your particular needs.

 - If you have depleted for a long time, nourish with marrow broth or miso soup for a week.

 Take a nap – A little snooze can do wonders for rebuilding Qi.
 Think about it this way.
 If you started your day at 5 or 6 in the morning, buzzing along til noon – you need a wee rest.
 If you didn’t stop and feed yourself, what are you running on?
 Your reserves – your adrenals.
 You are dipping into your Jing (essence) and you only have a set amount for life and should ideally be saved for times of need, not squandered because you won’t slow down.
 So don’t dip into them unless you must.
 For added benefit…take a nap in a sun beam.
 The sun is very Yang (active, moving, warming in nature) and can help to quickly replenish your Qi.

-Respect coffee and stimulant foods–Coffee, caffeine, chocolate and sugar are examples of foods that give us a temporary, rapid burst of Qi.
+Respect coffee and stimulant foods – Coffee, caffeine, chocolate and sugar are examples of foods that give us a temporary, rapid burst of Qi.
 In a healthy body, a little is okay.
-If you are dependant on these foods for energy be careful.
+If you are dependent on these foods for energy be careful.
 They rape and pillage depleted systems by draining your adrenals and Jing.
 Try to avoid this habit my eating and resting adequately.

 Store it up – Just because you have a little energy to run or dance – don’t over do it.
 Try to end the day without being exhausted!
 And, yes, we can save it up.
 When our Qi is flourishing and abundant channels like the 8 Extraordinary vessels, which are reservoirs of will have Qi for times of emergency and need.

 Get Amma – Your Amma practititioner can focus their point selection and treatment protocol to help build and move Qi properly.